devkodama/PACS-Assistant/README.md

 ## Introduction

-PACS Assistant is intended to make the combination of Agfa Enterprise Imaging (EI), PowerScribe, and Epic work together more seamlessly and efficiently.
+PACS Assistant is intended to make the combination of Agfa Enterprise Imaging (EI), PowerScribe, and Epic work together seamlessly and efficiently.

 PACS Assistant has multiple funcions which are described below.
 PACS Assistant is highly customizable--most of its functions can be selectively enabled or disabled.